 Huggies targets affluent parents for premium nappy launch

-Huggies decided to move away from its typical mass-reach strategy to target an affluent audience for the launch of Huggies Special Delivery nappies in North America.
+Huggies decided to move away from its typical mass-reach strategy to target an affluent niche audience for the launch of Huggies Special Delivery nappies in North America.

 The brand devised a campaign designed to appeal to parents who “don’t want to make trade-offs or compromises … who strive for that perfect experience for their babies,” Kristine Rhode, Brand Director at Huggies North America told The Drum.